-m) The review of disrupted placements, ascertaining the causes for the breakdown to aid future planning for the child

-Following a disruption (where an adoptive placement breaks down before the granting of the Adoption Order) the Derby City Adoption Service convenes a disruption meeting in order to try and achieve a better understanding of the factors which led to the breakdown of the placement.
+m) The review of disrupted placements, ascertaining the causes for the breakdown to aid future planning for the child disruption meeting in order to try and achieve a better understanding of the factors which led to the breakdown of the placement.
 This helps in planning future placements.
 An experienced, preferably independent, childcare manager chairs these meetings.
-A summary of the conclusions of the meeting are presented to the adoption team meeting and the relevant adoption panel in order that they can learn any lessons.
+A summary of the conclusions of the meeting are presented to the adoption team meeting and the adoption panel in order that they can learn any lessons.
+Key messages are also shared with the wider service.

-n) Investigations into allegations that are made known to adoption service staff, adopters and children and young people o) The range of post adoption support services available to all those affected by adoption
+Following a disruption (where an adoptive placement breaks down before the granting of the Adoption Order) the Derby City Adoption Service convenes a n) Investigations into allegations that are made known to adoption service staff, adopters and children and young people o) The range of post adoption support services available to all those affected by adoption